Wolverine971/9takes/src/blog/guides/5-tough-conversations-you-need-to-have-with-your-partner.md

 By understanding your partner's core emotion and childhood wound, you can attune to their innermost needs and sensitivities with empathy and care.
 The Gottman Institute emphasizes the importance of "turning towards" your partner - recognizing and responding to their emotional bids for connection.

-When you identify your partner's emotional landscape, you gain a roadmap for how to love them well.
-You sidestep the landmines and unlock the gateways to their heart.
+When you identify your partner's emotional landscape, you gain a roadmap for how to love them.

 ## II.
 Discussing the Four Horsemen

-If the Three Musketeers had a darker counterpart, it would be the Four Horsemen of the Relationship Apocalypse.
-These communication demons - criticism, contempt, defensiveness, and stonewalling - can trample a relationship to its demise.

-The Gottman Institute has identified these Four Horsemen as harbingers of a relationship's end:
+You should know that there is a thing called the "Four Horsemen of the Relationship Apocalypse."

+The Four horsemen were identified by the Gottman Institute after they studied couples trying to identify what are the characteristics of a successful relationship.
+In that study they identified 4 behaviors that lead to couples breaking up or divorcing.

+The four horsemen are

 1. Criticism - Attacking your partner's character with blame and accusation.
 2. Contempt - Assuming a position of superiority and treating your partner with disrespect.
 3. Defensiveness - Denying responsibility, making excuses, and meeting one complaint with another.
 4. Stonewalling - Withdrawing and shutting down to avoid conflict.

-If you spot these Four Horsemen galloping through your conflicts, it's crucial to corral them before they can do more damage.
-Here are the antidotes:
+However there are antidotes to these four negative patterns.
+Assuming you have identified one of these negative patterns here are the antidotes:
 1. For criticism, use a gentle start-up focused on your feelings and needs.
 2. Replace contempt with a culture of appreciation and respect.
 3. Counter defensiveness by taking responsibility for your role.
 4. Prevent stonewalling by self-soothing and taking breaks to calm down.

 By learning to spot the Four Horsemen and applying their antidotes, you can stop a negative cycle from spiraling out of control.
+However this is hard because it means you may have to break old bad habits.

-You create a climate of safety and respect, even in the midst of conflict.
+But if you are able to break those bad habits, you can create a climate of safety and respect.

-Taming the Four Horsemen is an ongoing process, but it's one of the most important conversations you can have to protect your bond.
+The next thing you can do to grow your relationship is to get on the same page.

 ## III.
 Establishing a Shared Vision

-Imagine you're planning a vacation, but your partner thinks you're heading to the mountains while you've got your sights set on the beach.
-Without a shared vision, you'll end up pulling in different directions and arriving at Destination Disappointment.

-The same principle applies to your life together.
+You need to have a conversation about each other's dreams.

 If you don't discuss your individual dreams and find a way to merge them, you'll be living separate lives under the same roof.
-But when you take the time to dive deep and discover what really matters to each of you, magic happens.
+When you take the time to dive deep and discover what really matters to each of you, magic can happen.

 Try asking questions like: